jas-st/reComBat-seq/README.md

 | ------------- | -------------  |
 | <img src="https://github.com/jas-st/reComBat-seq/blob/main/tutorial/PCA_raw.png" width="500">  | <img src="https://github.com/jas-st/reComBat-seq/blob/main/tutorial/PCA_corrected.png" width="500">   |

 For multiple biological variables the `covar_mod` parameter can be used.
-In this scenario the confounded matrix from the tutorial will be used.
+In this example the matrix from the tutorial will be used.

 ```r
 recombatseq_df_conf <- reComBat_seq(counts_df_reduced, batch = batches, covar_mod = covmat_model,